 Most infertility specialists believe that arrest of embryos is responsible for implantation failure in over 90 percent of the cases.

-Many embryos will die by day 5, but the good ones that actually look healthy, also die in some time after being transferred to the uterus.
+Several of the embryos created will die by day 5, but even the good ones that survive the initial days and actually look healthy, also die in some time after being transferred to the uterus.

 Now there are a number of causes that can result in poor quality, weak embryos, which do not grow beyond a certain stage, but unfortunately these issues are still considered a “black box” in the IVF world and there is no fail-safe way to ascertain what is wrong with the embryos.